orbit-love/satellite-app-template/README.md

 1. API_KEY: the user or workspace-scope API key for fetching data from Orbit.
 2. WORKSPACE_SLUG: identifies which workspace to source data from.
-3. ORBIT_TAG: designates which members in your main Orbit workspace should be tagged to appear in the member directory.
-4. ROOT_USER_EMAIL: used to instantiate the initial admin user.
+3. ROOT_USER_EMAIL: used to instantiate the initial admin user.
 This is set via environment variables to prevent misuse upon a new instance deployment.

 Fill in these variables appropriately in your `.env` file.